- A Conversation with a Prospective

 in the ships needed?
 I don't know what the popular ships are or the

 requirements yet.
-I'll try to read that massive rules
+I'll try to read that massive rules page in a bit to see.

 Veteran Captain: